open-cogsci/osdoc/content/pages/manual/osweb/osweb.md

 OSWeb is an online runtime for OpenSesame experiments.
 It is a JavaScript library that executes OpenSesame experiments in a browser.
 To use OSWeb, you need the `opensesame-extension-osweb` package, which comes pre-installed with the Windows and macOS distributions of OpenSesame.

-## Executing an Experiment in a Web Browser
+## Executing an experiment in a web browser

 To run an experiment in a web browser using OSWeb, follow these steps: